 Prior to the government restrictions on dining rooms and bars, SIR had commenced proactively implementing social distancing seating and other measures at all of its restaurants, resulting in a decrease of available tables for guests.
-SIR suspended dine-in operations at all of its restaurants and bars in accordance with the directives of public health authorities on March 16, 2020.
-SIR's pre-shutdown social distancing seating and other measures, followed by the full closure of all SIR dining rooms and bars on March 16, 2020, followed by the gradual re-openings and partial re-openings that commenced in mid-June 2020, followed by increasing closures and restrictions starting in October 2020, resulted in significant SSS(1) declines in Fiscal 2020 and continuing into Fiscal 2021.
+SIR's preshutdown social distancing seating and other measures was followed by the full closure of all SIR dining rooms and bars beginning on March 16, 2020 in accordance with the directives of public health authorities.
+Gradual and partial reopenings that commenced in mid-June 2020 were followed by increasing closures and restrictions starting in October 2020, which resulted in significant SSS(1) declines in Fiscal 2020 and Q1 2021.
+In accordance with provincial re-opening guidelines, outdoor patios and dining rooms were re-opened throughout the month of June (and remain open) during Q2 2021.

-Jack Astor's, which accounted for approximately 79.9% of Pooled Revenue in Q1 2021, had a SSS(1) decline of 63.1% in Q1 2021.
-After SIR suspended dine-in operations at all of its restaurants and bars on March 16, 2020 due to the COVID-19 outbreak, 23 of the 38 Jack Astor's restaurants remained open for take-out and delivery services only.
-These closures remained in effect for the majority of the prior year ended December 31, 2020 and into Q1 2021 amid increasing closures and now full lockdown measures in Ontario effective April 8, 2021.
+Jack Astor's, which accounted for approximately 79.9% of Pooled Revenue in Q2 2021, had a SSS(1) increase of 121.9% in Q2 2021 and a YTD 2021 decline of 28.0%.
+After SIR suspended dine-in operations at all of its restaurants and bars on March 16, 2020, 23 of the 38 Jack Astor's restaurants remained open for take-out and delivery services only.
+These closures remained in effect for the majority of the prior year ended December 31, 2020 and into Q2 2021 amid increasing closures and full lockdown measures in Ontario effective April 8, 2021.
+Outdoor patios and dining rooms at certain of the Jack Astor's restaurants were re-opened throughout the month of June during Q2 2021.

-Effective July 15, 2020, SIR permanently closed the Jack Astor's location in Calgary, Alberta.
-The sales from the three permanently closed Jack Astor's locations (the former locations in the St. Lawrence Market neighborhood and on John Street in downtown Toronto and the location in Calgary) have been excluded from the calculation of SSS(1) for Q1 2021.
+The sales from the three permanently closed Jack Astor's locations (the former locations in the St. Lawrence Market neighborhood and on John Street in downtown Toronto and the location in Calgary) have been excluded from the calculation of SSS(1) for Q2 2021.

-Scaddabush SSS(1) performance for Q1 2021 includes eight Scaddabush locations, excluding the locations at Young and Gerrard in Toronto, and in Burlington, Ontario.
-Scaddabush had a SSS(1) decline of 67.5% for Q1 2021.
+Scaddabush SSS(1) performance for Q2 2021 includes eight Scaddabush locations, excluding the locations at Yonge and Gerrard in Toronto, and in Burlington, Ontario.
+Scaddabush had a SSS(1) increase of 116.1% Q2 2021 and a decline of 35.9% for YTD 2021.
+Outdoor patios and dining rooms at certain of the Scaddabush restaurants were re-opened throughout the month of June during Q2 2021.

-Canyon Creek had a SSS(1) decline of 100.0% in Q1 2021.
-SIR has suspended all operations at its two remaining Canyon Creek restaurants.
-SIR has permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario, effective January 8, 2021, and in Vaughan, Ontario, effective March 31, 2021.
+Canyon Creek SSS(1) were flat in Q2 2021 and down 96.2% YTD 2021.
+SIR has temporarily suspended operations at its two remaining Canyon Creek restaurants.
+SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario, effective January 8, 2021, and in Vaughan, Ontario, effective March 31, 2021.
+Subsequent to Q2 2021 the Canyon Creek location near the airport in Etobicoke, Ontario was reopened.

-The downtown Toronto Signature Restaurants had a SSS(1) decline of 100.0% in Q1 2021.
-On March 16, 2020, SIR suspended all operations at the four Signature Restaurants in the Royalty Pool.
-Outdoor patios and dining rooms at certain of the Signature restaurants had been re-opened for a limited time for limited capacity seating as permitted by the provincial government in the prior year ended December 31, 2020; however, they were temporarily closed during Q1 2021.
+The downtown Toronto Signature Restaurants had a SSS(1) increase of 2,500.0% in Q2 2021 and a decline of 95.9% for YTD 2021, respectively On March 16, 2020, SIR suspended all operations at the four Signature Restaurants in the Royalty Pool.
+Outdoor patios and dining rooms at certain of the Signature restaurants were reopened on June 11, 2021 during Q2 2021.